Latent Thinking Optimization: Your Latent Reasoning Language Model Secretly Encodes Reward Signals in Its Latent Thoughts: Definitions and Notations of Reasoning LLMs

 \section{Definitions and Notations of Reasoning LLMs}

 Given a question $x\sim\mathcal{D}$ sampled from the dataset $\mathcal{D}$, a language model $\pi(\cdot)$ can directly generate an answer by sampling from $y \sim \pi(y \mid x)$.
 For complex questions, however, it is often beneficial to introduce intermediate reasoning steps $z$ to represent the model’s thinking process.
 In this case, the model first thinks by sampling from $z \sim \pi(z \mid x)$ and then generates the final answer conditioned on $z$, that is, $y \sim \pi(y \mid z)$.
-Empirically, this two-staged generation process often improves the answer correctness rate, as generating $z$ allows the model to decompose a complex problem into simpler subproblems, enabling structured and logically grounded reasoning that increases the probability of generating the correct answer~\citep{wei2022chain,kojima2022large}. \paragraph*{Verbal Thinking} Common reasoning LLMs~\citep{li2025system} represent $z$ as a sequence of reasoning steps~\citep{wei2022chain} in natural language, that is, $z=(e_1,\cdots, e_t, \cdots, e_T)$, where each $e_t$ is a chunk of text that corresponds to a specific step in the reasoning process.
-However, generating all the reasoning steps in natural language introduces significant computational overhead, and increases the risk of overthinking where the model generates unnecessarily verbose or logically inconsistent reasoning chains that lead to incorrect answers~\citep{chen2025do,sui2025stop}. \paragraph*{Latent Thinking} To address the limitations of verbal thinking, inspired by the human cognitive theory, a recent research proposes a latent reasoning language model Huginn-3.5B~\citep{geiping2025scaling} which represents the sequence of reasoning steps as a sequence of internal hidden states $z=(\mathbf{h}_1,\cdots, \mathbf{h}_t, \cdots, \mathbf{h}_T)$ (i.e., a latent thinking trajectory).
+Empirically, this two-stage generation process often improves the answer correctness rate, as generating $z$ allows the model to decompose a complex problem into simpler subproblems that are easier to solve and verify~\citep{wei2022chain,kojima2022large}. \paragraph*{Verbal Thinking} Common reasoning LLMs~\citep{li2025system} represent $z$ as a sequence of reasoning steps~\citep{wei2022chain} in natural language, that is, $z=(e_1,\cdots, e_t, \cdots, e_T)$, where each $e_t$ is a chunk of text that corresponds to a specific step in the reasoning process.
+However, generating all the reasoning steps in natural language introduces significant computational overhead, and increases the risk of overthinking where the model generates unnecessarily verbose or logically inconsistent reasoning chains that lead to incorrect answers~\citep{chen2025do,sui2025stop}. \paragraph*{Latent Thinking} To address the limitations of verbal thinking, inspired by the human cognitive theory, a recent work proposes a latent reasoning language model Huginn-3.5B~\citep{geiping2025scaling} which represents the sequence of reasoning steps as a sequence of internal hidden states $z=(\mathbf{h}_1,\cdots, \mathbf{h}_t, \cdots, \mathbf{h}_T)$ (i.e., a latent thinking trajectory).
 Each $\mathbf{h}_t\in\mathbb{R}^{L\times d}$ represents a latent reasoning step (i.e., a latent thought), where $L$ is the number of tokens in the output $y$, $d$ is the hidden dimensionality.
 The number of thinking steps $T$ is set as 32 by default, and can vary according to the computation budget.
 The initial latent thought $\mathbf{h}_0\sim\mathcal{N}(\mathbf{0},\sigma^2\mathbb{I}_{L\cdot d})$ is sampled from random Gaussian noise with the standard deviation $\sigma$, and a recurrent block is introduced to generate the latent thoughts $\mathbf{h}_{1:T}$ recursively conditioned on the question $x$.
 A lightweight decoding module generates the answer $y$ in natural language conditioned on the last latent thought $\mathbf{h}_T$.
 Because both chain‑of-thought reasoning and recurrent architectures can be conceptualized as finite-state automata~\citep{svete2023recurrent,zhang2024autoregressive}, this approach can be viewed as generating the chain of thoughts in the latent space without the need for verbose reasoning.
-While efficient, it is difficult to trace the model’s logic or provide step-level supervision due to the lack of interpretable structures and semantic patterns in the latent space.
+While efficient, it is difficult to trace the model’s logic or provide step-level supervision due to the lack of interpretable patterns in the latent space.